 Gardner hit it right on the money.
 Earlier this year, he reevaluated those same stocks and found, “If you take the stocks I picked and average them, the average stock is up 400 percent.
 The S&P 500, by direct comparison over the same period, is up 97 percent.”

 What is it about conscious capitalism that led to their success?
 It’s the factoring in of all stakeholders involved—including shareholder interests as well as the interests of customers, employees, suppliers, the community and the environment.
 In his book, Start with Why, Simon Sinek says it very well.“Happy employees ensure happy customers.
 And happy customers ensure happy shareholders—in that order.”

 Making the Shift

 It’s clear that many companies still have this wrong—including many in the automotive industry.When discussing 2017 automotive trends, Price Waterhouse Coopers mentioned, “Over the last five years, the annual rates of return that the S&P 500 and Dow Jones Industrial Average achieved for investors (including dividends) were 14.8 percent and 10.1 percent, respectively.
 In that period, average auto maker TSR was only 5.5 percent.”7

 If you were to take a guess on a scale of 1 (being the lowest) and 10 (being the highest), where would you rank the consciousness of the auto industry?
 I’ll go out on my own limb and say it is close to the bottom of the barrel—and the numbers demonstrate the industry’s contrast with the conscious companies evaluated above.

 Jacqueline Jasionowski is the founder of Shift Awake Group.
-Her “soul” goal is to share with the world how connecting with your purpose through a higher level of consciousness will both drive results and enable you to innovate along the way.
+Her "soul" goal is to share with the world how connecting with your purpose through a higher level of consciousness drives results and enables you to innovate along the way.